 - Dwindling Party: The six friends (Danny, Kim, Sharon, Michael, Tom, Robert) all start dying one by one.
-In more detail, Kim is run over by a tractor, Robert drowns in shit, Sharon drinks weed killer, Michael is crushed by a fence and finally, Danny is killed by crashing a tractor down a hill.
-Only Mauve Shirt Tom lives to tell the tale.
+In more detail, Kim is run over by a tractor, Tom drowns in shit, Sharon drinks weed killer, Robert is crushed by a fence and finally, Danny is killed by crashing a tractor down a hill.
+Only Michael lives to tell the tale.

 - Forgotten Fallen Friend - Taken Up to Eleven.
 When one of the kids dies, the rest of them are acting in the next scene as if nothing happened.

 - My Friends... and Zoidberg - Four out of the six kids get proper introductions.
 The last two?
 "Tom, Robert."

 - Red Herring Shirt: The lack of a proper introduction for Tom and Robert doubles as this.